-The Anti Corruption Coalition Uganda with support from Irish Aid under the Strengthening Karamoja Anti Corruption Coalition (SKACC) project conducted a monitoring visit that was held in Moroto district, but attended by participants from Nabilatuk, Nakapiripirit, Napak, Moroto and Kotido.
+The Anti Corruption Coalition Uganda with support from Irish Aid under the Strengthening Karamoja Anti Corruption Coalition (SKACC) project conducted a monitoring visit that was held in Moroto district but attended by participants from Nabilatuk, Nakapiripirit, Napak, Moroto, and Kotido.
 A refresher training for the members of civil society in the accountability sector on communication and advocacy as means of building capacity to better deliver on their work was also held.

-Provisions in the Constitution (1995), the Decentralization Policy (2009), Access to Information Act (2005) and other laws that the government has put in place to bring services closer to the people have not guaranteed the participation of citizens in monitoring public service delivery due to high illiteracy levels and lack of basic competencies among the citizens to participate in decision making processes and monitoring of government programmes in the region.
+Provisions in the Constitution (1995), the Decentralization Policy (2009), the Access to Information Act (2005), and other laws that the government has put in place to bring services closer to the people have not guaranteed the participation of citizens in monitoring public service delivery due to high illiteracy levels and lack of basic competencies among the citizens to participate in decision-making processes and monitoring of government programs in the region.
 On the other hand, most of the civil society organizations in the region, are mainly engaged in livelihood and extending social services, leaving the accountability sector inadequately addressed.
 The few CSOs engaged in the accountability sector are weak and uncoordinated in addressing issues of transparency and accountability and this resulted in the misuse of substantial amounts of money from the Government through the Office of the Prime Minister and other government agencies that are meant to develop Karamoja.

-Since the onset of the SCPTA project, a number of activities have been implemented in Nabilatuk, Napak, Nakapiripirit and Moroto districts geared at addressing the above challenges.
-These activities included publicizing the project in the four districts of implementation, providing platforms for communities to engage their duty bearers on accountability issues and building the capacity of KACC in organisational and financial management, developing a policy brief on teachers’ absenteeism, joint monitoring with duty bearers, an exchange visit, simplifying and printing of Whistle Blowers’ Act, Access to Information Act, Anticorruption Act and Covid19 guidelines
+Since the onset of the SCPTA project, a number of activities have been implemented in Nabilatuk, Napak, Nakapiripirit, and Moroto districts geared at addressing the above challenges.
+These activities included publicizing the project in the four districts of implementation, providing platforms for communities to engage their duty bearers on accountability issues and building the capacity of KACC in organizational and financial management, developing a policy brief on teachers’ absenteeism, joint monitoring with duty bearers, an exchange visit, simplifying and printing of Whistle Blowers’ Act, Access to Information Act, Anticorruption Act and Covid19 guidelines